 Among the pioneers in the trade was the GENERAL HARNEY and other vessels that appeared in the news of the past century.
 In June 1873 the lime company founded by N.C.
-Bailey and James McCurdy on the west side of San Juan Island was awarded a contract to furnish 1,000 barrels of lime to be used in construction of the territorial prison on McNeil Island.
+Bailey and James McCurdy on the west side of San Juan Island were awarded a contract to furnish 1,000 barrels of lime to be used in the construction of the territorial prison on McNeil Island.
 William McCurdy delivered the first lot in the schooner ONTARIO.
-The firm expected to employ the vessel to carry its output all over the Puget Sound area, but in April 1875, she broke from her moorings near Lime Kiln Light and was driven ashore, a total loss.
+The firm expected to employ the vessel to carry its output all over the Puget Sound area, but in April 1875, she broke from her moorings near Lime Kiln Light and was driven ashore a total loss.

 'The steamer DISPATCH sailed from San Juan with 500 barrels of lime consigned to a Portland firm.
 Going around Smith Island the weather got rough.
 Two barrels became wet and were thrown overboard.
-Finally it was necessary to throw 50 barrels over to save the ship.
-At Seattle the remaining lot was shifted to a barge and towed by stmr TEASER to Tacoma and put on a train to Kalama, where they would again be shifted to a steamer and take to their destination.'
+Finally, it was necessary to throw 50 barrels over to save the ship.
+At Seattle, the remaining lot was shifted to a barge and towed by stmr TEASER to Tacoma and put on a train to Kalama, where they would again be shifted to a steamer and take to their destination.'

 1 August 1878, Intelligencer